Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 *   **Rationale for Sequential and Mandatory Execution:** Each step in this cycle (4.1 through 4.5) logically builds upon the successful and verified completion of the preceding one.
 This strict order is paramount for systematically preventing errors, ensuring that all changes meticulously align with the verified plan, and proactively maintaining the integrity and quality of the codebase.
 All five sub-steps are mandatory to form a comprehensive verification loop around every code modification:
         *   **4.1 Generate Proposed `code_edit` Diff Text:** This initial phase involves formulating the precise `code_edit` content based on the established and verified plan from Step 3.
             *   *Why it's first and mandatory:* A proposed change must be clearly defined before any verification or application can occur.
 This step translates the plan into a concrete, reviewable artifact.
-        *   **4.2 Pre-Apply Verification:** This crucial step involves a meticulous examination of the *proposed `code_edit` diff* (from 4.1) *before* it is submitted to the `edit_file` tool.
+        *   **4.2 Pre-Apply Verification:** This crucial step involves a meticulous examination of the *proposed `code_edit` diff* against the verified plan *before* calling the `edit_file` tool.
 It ensures the proposed changes align with the plan and are free of obvious errors or unintended modifications.
             *   *Why it's before 'Apply Edit' and mandatory:* To catch and rectify any deviations, errors, or misunderstandings in the *proposed code itself* prior to its integration into the actual codebase.
 This is a critical preventive checkpoint to avoid applying flawed or incomplete edits.
-        *   **4.3 Apply Edit:** Only after the `code_edit` has successfully passed the rigorous Pre-Apply Verification (4.2) is the `edit_file` (or `reapply`) tool called to modify the target file.
-            *   *Why it's after 'Pre-Apply Verification' and mandatory:* This ensures that only changes that have been thoroughly vetted against the plan are attempted on the live codebase, minimizing the risk of introducing errors.
+        *   **4.3 Apply Edit (After Successful 4.2):**
+            *   **MUST** explicitly state that the edit is about to be applied before calling the tool. *Example: "**Step 4.3: Apply Edit:** Now applying the verified edit to `[target_file]`."*
+            *   `4.3.1 Apply Edit Tool:` Call the edit tool **only after successful completion and reporting of Step 4.2 Pre-Apply Verification and after making the announcement above**. (e.g., Call `edit_file` or `reapply`)
-        *   **4.4 Post-Apply Verification:** Following the execution of the edit tool, this step meticulously verifies the *actual diff applied* to the file.
+        *   **4.4 Post-Apply Verification (Mandatory After 4.3 Tool Call Result):** Following the execution of the edit tool, this step meticulously verifies the *actual diff applied* to the file.
 It confirms that the tool correctly implemented the verified proposal from 4.2 and checks for any unexpected side-effects or discrepancies introduced by the tool itself.
             *   *Why it's after 'Apply Edit' and mandatory:* Edit tools may not always apply changes perfectly as specified.
 This step is essential to confirm that the *result in the file* accurately reflects the intended, verified change and to detect any tool-induced errors or incomplete applications.
         *   **4.5 Generate Post-Action Verification Summary:** This concluding step for the cycle involves creating a structured summary that documents the successful completion and outcomes of all preceding verification actions (4.2, 4.4) for the applied edit.
             *   *Why it's the final part of the cycle for an edit and mandatory:* This provides a clear, auditable record confirming that the entire verification process was diligently followed for the specific change.
 It serves as a final quality gate and proof of adherence before considering the edit cycle for that task complete.